Podcast: Download

 Personally, whenever I get stuck on how to best use the technique, I mind map out as many method of loci examples as I can.

-But let’s take things a step further.
+Instead, let’s take things a step further right there and now.

 I want to help you learn the loci method well and in a way that is completely stress-free.